-Gerri currently serves as the Chief Operating Officer and primary contact for the organization.
-Both Gerri and the entire Nizhoni organization are driven to establish a permanent campus location within San Diego as well as expand services to include self-sustaining micro-classrooms in rural areas of Utah.
-This expansion of our school supports the Nizhoni Institute of Midwifery in our commitment to provide foundational and continuing education to midwives in an effort to support midwifery as a profession and to improve the health of women and their families in any and all socioeconomic circumstances.
+Claudia Breglia, LM, CPM, currently serves as the Chief Operating Officer and primary contact for the organization.
+Both Claudia and the entire Nizhoni organization are driven to establish a permanent campus location within San Diego as well as expand services throughout California.
+This expansion of our school supports the Nizhoni Institute of Midwifery in our commitment to provide foundational and continuing education to midwives, to support midwifery as a profession, and to improve the health of women and their families in any and all socioeconomic circumstances.

 In 2003, Nizhoni began instructing four students in a private home, using our personal resources, books, and teaching models.
 Two years later, we began our national accreditation process.
 However, prior to national accreditation, we needed to acquire state approval, which took two and a half years.
 During that time, we were not allowed to continue our program until completion of the accreditation process with the Bureau of Private and Postsecondary Education.
 In June of 2007, we were granted temporary accreditation by the Bureau contingent upon national accreditation.
 At last, we were able to enroll students again.
 Since then, we pursued national accreditation and achieved pre-accreditation status in 2009 followed by full accreditation status in February 2010.
 We are proud to serve 54 students in four distinct cohorts.
 Nizhoni has achieved 100 percent licensure of our graduates with 85 percent passing their boards on the first attempt.